turnerlabs/looker_stack_aws_ec2_tf/README.md

 ![AWS](images/looker.jpg)

+**tf_s3_state**

-The [tf_s3_state](https://github.com/turnerlabs/looker_stack_aws_ec2_tf/tree/master/tf_s3_state) path contains the terraform code to create an s3 bucket to store the terraform state for the terraform code in the other directory.
+- directory contains the terraform code to create an s3 bucket to store the terraform state for the terraform code in the other directory.

+**tf_existing_network**

-The [tf_existing_network](https://github.com/turnerlabs/looker_stack_aws_ec2_tf/tree/master/tf_existing_network) path contains the terraform code to create the complete AWS Looker stack using existing VPC's and Subnets.
+- directory contains the terraform code to create the complete AWS Looker stack using existing VPC's and Subnets.

 # How do I migrate new Looker AMI's to the stack I created in tf_existing_network?